 and even if Mount Cook is in the clouds,

-But it will be a once in a lifetime moment if Mount Cook is visible.
+But it will be a once in a lifetime moment, if you are lucky enough with Mount Cook visible!

 Complete 1 glacier hike